Nahal HaShofet offers loop and accessible tracks. Stunning nature and easy trails make Nahal HaShofet a popular place.

 The Wilfrid Israel Museum of Asian Art and Studies began life with a collection of Near and Far Eastern art bequeathed to the kibbutz by Wilfrid Israel (1899-1943), friend and patron of its young founders.
 Israel was the last heir of a Berlin Jewish business dynasty and an ardent pacifist in his youth.
 He became one of the leading figures in the rescue of Jewish children and youngsters from Nazi persecution before and during the Second World War.

-If you want to visit the museum, then check its opening hours in advance.
+If you want to visit the museum, check its opening hours.

 We will take a left and return to the parking.
-Also, note that in the following image, there is a wooden trail to the right.
+Also, note a wooden trail to the right in the following image.
 For some reason, it was closed, so we followed the road.

 Nahal HaShofet has a lovely short route.
 Families with children love this trail since kids can play in the water, explore caves, and enjoy nature.
 Moreover, if you have a baby, you can use a stroller.